1-900 (film)

 1-900 or 06 is a 1994 Dutch erotic romantic drama film directed by Theo Van Gogh.
-The screenplay was based on a stage play by Johan Doesburg.
+The screenplay was based on a stage play of the same name by Johan Doesburg.
 The film depicts a relationship based on telephone sex which gets out of hand.
 The film was selected as the Dutch entry for the Best Foreign Language Film at the 67th Academy Awards, but was not accepted as a nominee.

+Plot

+Sara Wevers, a woman in her thirties, places a 06-advertisement (a type of sex hotline popular in the early 1990s where people would leave their phone numbers, after which others could call them back anonymously), to which architect Wilbert Venema (under the alias Thomas) responds.
+A relationship based around weekly phone calls then blossoms.
+Sara is the one in control, as she is the one with the phone number.